-Primary task will be review of project selection criteria and application materials.
 Also, funds programmed in the current MTIP will be monitored.
 RVMPO coordinates with ODOT to track fund balances.
-Subsequent changes to projects through FY2015 will need to be tracked to maintain fund balances to ensure that funds are programmed appropriately.
+Subsequent changes to projects through FY2016 will need to be tracked to maintain fund balances to ensure that funds are programmed appropriately.
 Administrative duties will be performed as needed.
-RVMPO participation in statewide discussion of funding allocations is part of this subtask.
 MAP-21 could also bring changes to these funds that will have to be addressed.
+The RVMPO will continue to work with ODOT to ensure CMAQ project eligibility and also ensure the completion of USDOT CMAQ annual reports which require a description of the qualitative and quantitative benefits of CMAQ projects.